Seteco/Somorrostro/health-monitoring.md

 A few months ago, when [I decided to let the netdata users decide the features they need us to develop](https://github.com/firehol/netdata/issues/436), I was somewhat surprised that most users wanted **[health monitoring](https://github.com/firehol/netdata/issues/436#issuecomment-220832546)**.

 I think I get it now.

-Health monitoring is very problematic for most admins.
+Health monitoring is very problematic for most people.
 I have not seen a single sys-adm or dev-op totaly happy with the tools he/she has.

 So, I decided to build a health monitoring system in netdata that will overcome most of the problems other systems have: